Gallowayella weberi

 Gallowayella weberi is a species of corticolous and saxicolous (bark- and rock-dwelling), foliose lichen in the family Teloschistaceae.
-Found in the eastern United States, it is a small lichen with a smooth yellow to orange upper surface and a contrasting white lower surface.
+Recorded from the eastern and central United States, it is a small lichen with a smooth yellow to orange upper surface and a contrasting white lower surface.
+It was previously placed in the genus Xanthomendoza and appears in older literature as Xanthomendoza weberi.
+Herbarium records indicate that it is widespread across the eastern and central United States, with its centre of distribution in the coastal plain of the Southeast, where it grows on bark, rock, and even concrete and other man-made surfaces.

 Taxonomy

 The lichen was first formally described as a new species in 2003 by the lichenologists Sergey Kondratyuk and Ingvar Kärnefelt, who named it Xanthoria weberii.
 The type specimen was collected in Grimes County, Texas in 1970.
 It was found by William Alfred Weber in woodlands dominated by Quercus stellata (Post Oak), where it was abundant on oak trees in both dusty roadside locations and urban areas.
 The spelling with two "i"s was erroneous, and it was corrected to weberi in a subsequent publication.
-After a couple more proposed generic transfers, to Oxneria and later to Xanthomendoza, Kondratyuk, Kärnefelt, and their colleagues finally reclassified the taxon in the then newly circumscribed genus Gallowayella in 2012.
+After a couple more proposed generic transfers, to Oxneria and later to Xanthomendoza, a 2011 revision of eastern North American material concluded that two later-named taxa (Xanthomendoza rosmarieae from Delaware and Xanthoria wetmorei from Iowa) do not have reliable distinguishing features and are synonyms of X. weberi; the authors also noted that available DNA sequence evidence did not support treating them as separate species.
+The same study concluded that Xanthomendoza gallowayi is a different species, supporting continued use of the epithet weberi for this taxon.
+Kondratyuk, Kärnefelt, and their colleagues finally reclassified the taxon in the then newly circumscribed genus Gallowayella in 2012.